Are Car Accidents Involving Pedestrians and Cyclists In Parking Lots Treated Differently From Road Accidents?

 You will also be required to meet the Insurance Act threshold, and are highly-susceptible to a contributory negligence claim.

-If you have questions about a parking lot car accident, contact the experts at Brown Beattie O’Donovan.
+If you have questions about a parking lot car accident, contact the professionals at Brown Beattie O’Donovan.
 We’ll help you determine your best course of action.